merkle-open/generator-nitro/packages/project-nitro-twig/project/docs/nitro.md

 You only have to enable the desired loaders and features.
 And of course, it is possible to extend the configuration to your needs.

-The configuration is placed in `/config/webpack`
+The configuration is placed in '/config/webpack'
 See [readme](./nitro-webpack.md) for configuration options.

 ### Other Assets

 Nitro also gives you some gulp tasks to use for additional assets you need in your build.
-You may copy assets, minify images or generate an svg sprites.
+You may copy assets, minify images or generate svg sprites.

-Configuration for gulp tasks is done in [config package](../../config/default/gulp.js) and [`gulpfile.js`](../../gulpfile.js)
+Configuration for gulp tasks is done in [config package](../../config/default/gulp.js) and ['gulpfile.js'](../../gulpfile.js)

 ### Prototype Assets